 The release of Episode Three of The Long Dark is in December 2018.
 So we used the time to get an interview with Raphael van Lierop.
 In here we spoke about the ongoing development, plans and roadmap for 2019.
 However, we also asked him about their long-term view: What will happen after the five episodes?
 What about a new game? and what did we hear about a Hinterland zombie survival game?

-Björn: Episode four and five are announced for 2019.
-Do you plan to publish them together as a package like Episode One and Two?
+Björn: Episodes four and five are announced for 2019.
+Do you plan to publish them together as a package, like Episodes One and Two?

 The current plan is to release Episodes Four and Five independently of each other.

 Björn: What can you tell about the game mechanic which support the story?
 Is there a final decision on how it will work?